smartinez-cellenza/training-terraform-intro-labs/labs/CreateStorageAccount.md

 After you complete this lab, you will be able to:

 -   Deploy a Storage Account
--   Understant the Terraform worklow
+-   Understand the Terraform worklow

 ## Instructions